 Korean Bulgogi BBQ Steak Bowls

-If you’re looking for heat, Korean BBQ should do the trick.
-This bulgogi recipe from Half Baked Harvest has simple instructions, with the bulk of the time spent marinating beef.
+Why We Love It: If you’re looking for heat, Korean BBQ should do the trick.
+This bulgogi recipe from Half Baked Harvest has simple instructions, with the bulk of your prep time spent marinating beef.
 You'll need thinly sliced flank or skirt steak, ginger, soy sauce, brown sugar, garlic, and sesame oil.
 A recipe for spicy peanut sauce is also included.

-Pozole is a pork and hominy stew (and not to mention a staple in Mexican food culture), and this particular iteration differs from the verde dish with ample chiles in the broth.
-The best part about this delicious stew from Hola Jalapeno is that the leftovers will almost certainly taste better after being stored in your refrigerator for a day or two.
-That makes leftovers worth anticipating.
+Why We Love It: Pozole is a meat and hominy stew (and not to mention a staple in Mexican food culture), and this particular iteration differs from the verde dish with ample chiles in the broth.
+The best part about this pork stew from Hola Jalapeño is that leftovers will almost certainly taste better after being stored in your refrigerator for a day or two.

 Tomato Basil Penne With Spicy Italian Chickpeas

 The Recipe: Tomato Basil Penne With Spicy Italian Chickpeas